 Varicose veins: Enlarged, twisted veins, most often in the legs.

-Tests and procedures radiologists offer
+Tests and procedures radiology centers offer

 We use a range of techniques to view what’s going on inside your body.
 Some of the most common imaging options we use include: